aantron/ocaml.org/data/planet/ocamlpro/opam-20-tips.md

 you need different OCaml versions, or for working on projects with different dependency sets.</p>
 <p>It can sometimes become tedious, though, to manage, or remember what switch to
 use with what project.
-Here is where &quot;local switches&quot; come in handy.</p>
+Here is where "local switches" come in handy.</p>
 <h3>How local switches are handled</h3>
 <p>A local switch is simply stored inside a <code>_opam/</code> directory, and will be
 selected automatically by opam whenever your current directory is below its